-UPL also printed and published numerous books and brochures, both fiction and non-fiction, in Ukrainian and in English, and also printed books and brochures published by the UIS, other Ukrainian organisations and private individuals, including clients in other countries.
+In addition to printing books and brochures for the UIS, other Ukrainian organisations and private individuals, including clients in other countries, UPL also published numerous books and brochures of its own, both fiction and non-fiction, in Ukrainian and in English.
 Other items printed by the company included leaflets, programmes, invitation cards, greeting cards etc.

 In 1993 UPL was merged with the UIS, which had been registered as a separate company in 1978.
-The UIS continued the printing and publishing activities of UPL, and the latter was subsequently dissolved.
+The UIS continued the printing and publishing activities of UPL, and the latter was formally dissolved in 1997.

 The company secretary throughout UPL’s existence was Wasyl Oleskiw, the managing director from 1958 to 1988 was Julian Zablocky, and the printing works were managed from 1952 to 1986 by Ihor Hawryliw.

 ‘Deshcho pro Ukrainsku Vydavnychu Spilku’, Vyzvolnyi Shliakh (London), 1956, no. 1, pp. 123-127